upupsheep/MusicTalk-FFT/README.md

-# MusicTalk_FFT
+# MusicTalk-FFT

-**MusicTalk_FFT** used a script to analysis frequency information and onset information from a wav file.
+**MusicTalk-FFT** used a script to analysis frequency information and onset information from a wav file.
 Then it used **IoTTalk** to map those frequency information to color and to push these color information to other output devices.

 ### 1. Usage: